tarnjit458/HomeFinder/ProjectJournal.md

 2) I will work on research API for register user and set up database.
 I will try to create a sample for using database.

 3) No task are blocked on my end.

+10/12

+1) I worked on register user and logout function and set up database.

+2) I will work on revise register user and logout function and backend setup.

+3) No tasks are blocked for me right now.